 States with and without independent redistricting commissions

 The state commissions take different forms.
 For example, Arizona’s is composed of two Democrats, two Republicans, and led by an independent.
 Michigan’s commission members are chosen from an application pool in a multiple-step process that includes random selection.

-Six states – Alaska, Delaware, North Dakota, South Dakota, Vermont, and Wyoming – will likely remain at one House seat, leaving no need for a reapportionment process for congressional seats.
+Six states – Alaska, Delaware, North Dakota, South Dakota, Vermont, and Wyoming – remain at one House seat, leaving no need for a reapportionment process for congressional seats.
 State legislative seats are still subject to reapportionment.
-Rhode Island is expected to lose its second seat and join that group.

 Some states maps may face legal challenges for allegations of gerrymandering — the practice of redistricting for the sake of political gain.
 In recent years, the Supreme Court has heard gerrymandering cases that involved Wisconsin, Maryland, and North Carolina.